decentralized-identity/ion/install-guide.md

 ```

-## 3. Installing Go-IPFS
+## 3. Installing Kubo (IPFS)

-Follow the instruction found at [IPFS website](https://docs.ipfs.io/install/) to install Go-IPFS, you can install the IPFS Desktop which internally installs Go-IPFS, it provides you with a user friendly UI.
+Follow the instruction found at [IPFS website](https://docs.ipfs.tech/install/) to install [Kubo CLI](https://docs.ipfs.tech/install/command-line/) (IPFS implementation),  you can also use [Docker image](https://docs.ipfs.tech/how-to/run-ipfs-inside-docker/), or [install the IPFS Desktop](https://docs.ipfs.tech/install/ipfs-desktop/) which internally installs Kubo daemon, it provides you with a user friendly UI.

 ## 4. Setting up MongoDB